stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 You might choose to articulate the vision, mission and values.

-Or you may prefer to use the brilliant [start with why](https://simonsinek.com/ "start with why") construct from Simon Sinek.
-This is also a page for you to edit and publish in #stratapp.
-You might also liek to read about our
+Or you may prefer to use the brilliant [start with why](https://simonsinek.com/ "start with why") construct from Simon Sinek, which is built into #stratapp.

-\[change h3 to why and vision for strategy execution; then mention Sinek in the text with an external link\]

-xxxx \[remember to use the term strategy execution in each para\]

-### Dr Roger Martin / Deloitte / HBR.org

-xxxx\[change ditto\]

-###
+### winning aspiration & where to play

+\#stratapp also includes the templates developed by [Prof Roger Martin](https://rogerlmartin.com/meet-roger "Prof Roger Martin"), in collaboration with [Deloitte](https://www2.deloitte.com/ "Deloitte") and [Harvard Business Review](https://hbr.org/ "Harvard Business Review").

+Prof Martin argues that CEOs and business owners should focus on getting right the strategic choices, so their leaders and teams have a clear frame of reference for strategy execution and innovation.
+This template is included in #stratapp under the "direction" page, allowing you to articulate:

+* winning aspiration
+* where to play
+* how to win
+* capabilities

+Then the strategy tree hierarchy inside #stratapp becomes the place to articulate, innovate, evolve and collaborate on strategy execution, against that frame of reference.

 ## **be agile on strategy execution**

-world's first app to enable org-wide collaboration at any level in the strategy tree

-you are not constrained by rules, at an ylevel int he tree you can add
-\- KPIs; workboards ....

-people get used to the format = fast and agile
+Hardly a week goes by without a management article or high profile blog post talking to the need for organizations to become agile.
+If you study those, you'll start to see a pattern - the talk is all about the why, benefits and learnings from becoming agile.
+There is little or no mention of how exactly how to achieve it, especially if you have 50 to 500,000 employees.

+\#stratapp provides you the how.  #stratapp makes your time to value on agile days, rather than weeks or months.  #stratapp makes agile sustainable.

+\#stratapp is designed for org-wide execution and collaboration, within the context of strategy.
+This is the key to becoming and sustaining a culture of agile.
+If you don't have context and structure, the collaboration eventually becomes a fire-hose of distraction and noise.

+\#stratapp allows you to embrace agile as an org-wide capability for shaping, testing and evolving strategy execution, at speed.

 ## **cascading KPIs/OKRs for strategy execution**